Debt Recovery Pricing

-In the example above, we anticipate that Tinsdills’ costs would typically be in the region of £300 to £500, together with a court fee of £750.
+In the example above, we anticipate that Tinsdills’ costs would typically be in the region of £300 plus VAT charged at 20% to £500 plus VAT charged at 20%, together with a court fee of £750.

-Where a debt is undisputed, the cost to pursue it could be as little as £50-100, if the pre-action letter of claim elicits payment without the need to issue court proceedings.
+Where a debt is undisputed, the cost to pursue it could be as little as £40 – £100 plus VAT charged at 20%, if the pre-action letter of claim elicits payment without the need to issue court proceedings.